colinabarry/game480-obsidian/1. Ideas/Machination/Colin's Vision.md

 Maybe you could build things that will allure certain occupations to come to settle down in order to procure certain components if that occupation is not yet present in your town. ^allure-occupations

-Possible occupations include:
+(had to separate this section for the link tag to work) Possible occupations include:
 - Baker
+- Farmer
 - ~~Watchmaker~~
 - Blacksmith
 - Priest/Vicar